umeshadabala/Dig_Dig_Repeat/README.md

 ## Installation

 1. Clone or download this repository to your local machine.
-2. Open the `index.html` file in your browser to play the game.
+2. Open the 'web' folder and `index.html` file in your browser to play the game.

 ## How to Play